oladapoadams/Password-generator/README.md

 # Password-generator
-This Automatically generates passwords
+✅ Generate a new password every 10 minutes
+✅ Send an SMS alert with the updated password
+✅ Use Twilio API for SMS deliver

 How to Set Up Twilio SMS Alerts:

 Sign Up on Twilio
 Go to Twilio and create an account.
 Get a free trial number (or use a purchased one).
 Get Your Credentials